 For each share of preferred or common stock the Parent issues, the OP issues a corresponding preferred or common partnership unit, as applicable, to the Parent in exchange for the contribution of the proceeds from the stock issuance.
-At March 31, 2025, the Parent owned a 97.65% common general partnership interest in the OP and substantially all of the preferred units in the OP.
+At June 30, 2025, the Parent owned a 97.65% common general partnership interest in the OP and substantially all of the preferred units in the OP.
 The remaining 2.35% common limited partnership interests, which include Class A common limited partnership units ("Class A Units") in the OP, are owned by unaffiliated investors and certain current and former directors and officers of the Parent.
 Each partner's percentage interest in the OP is determined based on the number of OP units held, including the number of OP units into which Class A Units are convertible, compared to total OP units outstanding at each period end and is used as the basis for the allocation of net income or loss to each partner.
 At the end of each reporting period, a capital adjustment is made in the OP to reflect the appropriate ownership interest for each of the common unitholders.
-These adjustments are reflected in the line items Reallocation of Equity in the Consolidated Statements of Equity of the Parent and Reallocation of Capital in the Consolidated Statements of Capital of the OP.
+These adjustments are reflected in the line items Reallocation of Equity in the Consolidated Statements of Capital of the OP.